defnotkevz/zettelkasten/video poc.md

 audiogram - audio file is the input, upload and get the url from s3,

+1. get video as input. (can be upload or youtubeURL or from assets)
-upload the video, get the transcription,
+2. get the transcription

 till here it's the same for brolls and shorts